Explore K-12 Reports and Dashboards

 - Take note of these dynamic dashboard limitations:

-- Dynamic dashboards don’t support following components.
+- Dynamic dashboards don’t support the action of following components.

 - You can't save dynamic dashboards in private folders.